TrevorStubbs/ReactLearningJournal/Udemy/VideoNotes/Section10Notes.md

 - Set the image height on state to get the component to rerender
 - When rerendering, assign a 'grid-row-end' to make sure the image takes up the appropriate space

+## React Refs
+- Gives access to a single DOM element
+- Create refs in the constructor
+    - assign them to instance variables
+    - then pass to a particular JSX element as props